Mouna28/Prometheus-Grafana/README.md

 7. Configure NodePort for Permanent Access
       Set Prometheus NodePort

-         kubectl patch svc prometheus-kube-prometheus-prometheus -n monitoring -p '{"spec": {"type": "NodePort"}}' Set Grafana NodePort
+   kubectl patch svc prometheus-kube-prometheus-prometheus -n monitoring -p '{"spec": {"type": "NodePort"}}'

+      Set Grafana NodePort

    kubectl patch svc prometheus-grafana -n monitoring -p '{"spec": {"type": "NodePort"}}'

 ACCESS METHOD:

 1. Create monitoringurls.sh
 2. Make it exectable
     chmod 700 monitoringurls.sh
+3. Now execute the sheel script (./monitoringurls.sh)
-3. Login to the prometheus using the site we got, after we executed the file
+4. Login to the prometheus using the site we got, after we executed the file
-4. Login to graghana using the credentails below by passing the command kubectl get secret -n monitoring prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 --decode && echo
+5. Login to graghana using the credentails below by passing the command kubectl get secret -n monitoring prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 --decode && echo
-5. Username is admin
+6. Username is admin
-6. Yes we did it!!!!!
+7. Yes we did it!!!!!

 We can add prometheus as data source to graphana, as graphana is the pictorial representation of premotheus data